ShaulLavo/Code-Editor/README.md

 - Collaborative Editing: Implementing real-time, multi-user editing capabilities.
 - Replicache Integration: For offline functionality and seamless data synchronization.
-- Server-Side Transformations (SST): To extend server-side processing and logic.
+- SST : Implementing SST for streamlined development and deployment on AWS.

 ## Installation and Setup